dmail-old/nodesite/app/client/js/Module/readme.md

 ## new Module(filename, parent)

-Create a module located at filename, used internally you don't need to instantiate module by yourself.
+Create a module, used internally you don't need to instantiate module by yourself.

 ## Module.filename